JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin_faq.md

 As a result of disabling building searchable options, the [Settings](settings.md) that your plugin provides won't be searchable in the <ui-path>Settings</ui-path> dialog.
 Disabling of the task is suggested for plugins that are not intended to provide custom settings.

-### How to show log file of sandbox instance
+### How to show log file of sandbox instance?

 The most convenient way to see the logs of running IDE is to add a tab to the <control>Run</control> tool window displaying the contents of <path>idea.log</path> file.
 In the Gradle `runIde` run configuration, add the log file path according to [sandbox location](ide_development_instance.md#the-development-instance-sandbox-directory) as described in [View logs](https://www.jetbrains.com/help/idea/setting-log-options.html).

-### How to add a custom file inside plugin distribution
+### How to add a custom file inside plugin distribution?

 [`prepareSandbox`](tools_gradle_intellij_plugin.md#tasks-preparesandbox) task is a [`Sync`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Sync.html) task and can be modified accordingly.
 Something like following should work: